 Git and Its Popularity

 Git is one of the most important version control systems that has experienced a significant growth rate and popularity over the years.
 Git plays a key role in both developers’ and non-developers’ world.
-If you are part of the software developers’ world, it is expected that you know Git.
-So, having a good grasp of Git is very beneficial for you to get into a lucrative career.
+If we are part of the software developers’ world, it is expected that we know Git.
+So, having a good grasp of Git is very beneficial for us to get into a lucrative career.

-Hopefully, you have understood Git and got answers to the questions: ‘What is Git Commands?’ and ‘What does Git Commands do?
+Hopefully, you have understood Git and got answers to the questions: ‘What are Git commands?’ and ‘What do Git commands do?

-To have a deeper level of understanding of different version control systems with hands-on exercise, you can also refer to this DevOps Certification Training Course provided by Intellipaat.
+To have a deeper level of understanding of different version control systems with hands-on exercise, you can enroll in this DevOps Certification Training Course provided by Intellipaat.